-Their lighter construction also largely prevented them from using heavier attack aircraft such as the B7A and B6N, which were capable of penetrating the air defence of American carriers.
+Their lighter construction also largely prevented them from using heavier attack aircraft such as the B7A and B6N, which were capable of penetrating the air defense of American carriers.
 However, they were considered suitable platforms for aircraft capable of kamikaze attacks.

 The following specifications refer primarily to the class ship Unryu.
 The water displacement of the other ships varied.
-Thus Amagi had a displacement of 17,460 tons and 22,800 tons respectively.
+Thus, Amagi had a displacement of 17,460 tons and 22,800 tons respectively.
 For Katsuragi, the values were 17,260 and 22,530 tons, respectively, and their flight deck was 703ft 9in (237.13 meters) long.

 Test calculations ranged from 19,780 tonnes of water displacement at Unryu, Katsuragi and Aso to 20,020 tonnes at Kasagi and 20,120 tonnes at Amagi and Ikoma.

 The permanently installed anti-aircraft battery at Amagi and Katsuragi had 89 x 25 mm guns at its completion.
 Also the aircraft equipment varied.
 So for Ikoma only 53 machines were planned, while Kasagi, Katsuragi and Aso were supposed to take 64.
 However, this was probably due to a different planned composition of aircraft types on the individual carriers rather than to major differences in the size of the aircraft hangars.

 Type 21 radars with two antennas were mounted on the island and one on the starboard aft edge.
 A Type 13 early warning radar was installed for this purpose.